2016 & 2017

-In 2016, the Harry Boothman Bursary was proud to support two Canadian recreation practitioners in their efforts to enhance their personal and professional development.
+In 2016 and 2017, the Harry Boothman Bursary was proud to support Canadian recreation practitioners in their efforts to enhance their personal and professional development.

 Janet Naclia, who is the Program Manager for the Alberta Recreation and Parks Association (ARPA) was also granted the Harry Boothman Bursary in 2016.
 Ms. Naclia is enrolled in the Post-Baccalaureate Certificate in Indigenous Recreation through the University of Alberta.
 The goal of the Certificate program is to provide students with a deeper understanding of the cultural context of Indigenous communities and populations.
 This knowledge will provide practitioners with the skills to offer relevant and quality recreational opportunities to indigenous populations.
 Ms. Naclia is currently participating in the program, which will conclude in the spring/summer of 2017.